top of page

 First Year Expectations

 New volunteers are expected to tackle a lot in their first year.
-Your annual requirements as a Master Gardner volunteer drop in the following years.
+Your annual requirements as a volunteer change in the following years following your internship but it is not as intense.

 Background Check

 The University of Minnesota requires University volunteers who work with youth to submit a background check.
-You must submit a background check before you can officially enroll in the Master Gardener Volunteer Program and again every three years.
+You must submit a background check before you can officially enroll in the University of Minnesota Extension Master Gardener Volunteer Program and again every three years.

 Safety of Minors Training

 The University of Minnesota requires University volunteers who work with youth to complete the Safety of Minors training.
-This helps volunteer understand their role and responsibilities as mandated reporters of child abuse and neglect as they work as a University volunteer.
-You must complete a Safety of Minors training before you can officially enroll in the Master Gardener Volunteer Program and again every three years.
+This helps volunteers understand their role and responsibilities as mandated reporters of child abuse and neglect as they work as a University volunteer.
+You must complete a Safety of Minors training before you can officially enroll in the University of Minnesota Extension Master Gardener Volunteer Program and again every three years.

 Volunteer Service Requirements (50 Hours)

-New volunteers must complete 50 hours of volunteer service in their first year.
-The RCMG Program has developed guidelines for interns to ensures that you will be able to sample a wide variety of opportunities, deepen your skillset, and explore your interests in ways that you may not have done if you had focused on only one area.
+New volunteers must complete 50 hours of volunteer service during their internship.
+The University of Minnesota Extension Master Gardener Volunteer Program has developed tools for interns to ensure that they will be able to sample a wide variety of opportunities, deepen their skillsets, and explore horticultural interests in ways that may not have been possible previously.

-As a new volunteer, you are required to participate in at least 8 hours of continuing education during your first year.
-You earn education hours by attending classes and activities, which are taught by Extension Educators, University staff, and local experts who are approved by the local county program coordinator.
+Because the University of Minnesota Master Gardener Program volunteers are responsible for sharing current best practices with the pubic, building your garden knowledge is important.
+As a new Ramsey County Garden Education Volunteer, we recommend that you participate in at least 8 hours of continuing education during your first year.
+We provide lots of opportunities, like classes and activities which are taught by Extension Educators, University staff, and local experts who are approved by the local county program coordinator.

 Volunteer Perks

-Access to the books and materials in RCMG Lending Library
+• Access to the books and materials in the Ramsey County Garden Education Volunteer Program Lending Library

 Next Steps

-January 2024 – Start of the Core Course & New Volunteer Orientation with RCMG
+• January 2026 – Start of the Core Course & attend New Volunteer Orientation

 Questions